DazzlingFugu/ember-cli-embedded/README.md

 [![CI](https://github.com/DazzlingFugu/ember-cli-embedded/actions/workflows/ci.yml/badge.svg)](https://github.com/DazzlingFugu/ember-cli-embedded/actions/workflows/ci.yml) [![Ember Observer Score](https://emberobserver.com/badges/ember-cli-embedded.svg)](https://emberobserver.com/addons/ember-cli-embedded)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-⚠️ This addon depends on [ember-export-application-global](https://github.com/ember-cli/ember-export-application-global)
-to get your application globally exposed, but it's deprecated.

 Makes it easier to embed your Ember application in another (non-Ember) app.

 This addon gives you more control over how and when your Ember app will boot and also allows how to add/override some configuration so that the Ember app can boot with some context-dependent config.

 We found it especially useful, for example, when migrating an existing app to Ember part by part.

 ## Compatibility